oskariorg/oskari-frontend/docs/md/backend/actionroutes/sample.md

 # Action route name
 Description here.
 What need does the action route fulfill?
-GET or POST?
+Is it GET or POST?

 ## Parameters
 <table>